andraugust/andraugust.github.io/thermo-1.md

 ## The Stability of Equilibrium

-Earlier I claimed that the joint multiplicity of two systems is sharply peaked around one energy division, which we called thermal equilibrium.
+Earlier I said that the joint multiplicity of two systems is sharply peaked around one energy division, which we called thermal equilibrium.
 The reason it's called _equilibrium_ is because the number of microstates around this particular division is so large that the system effectively spends all of its time there.
 Now that we have the gas's multiplicity function let's verify this.

 To simplify, assume that the two interacting gases have the same population and volume, so the joint multiplicity is